LKWLaLa/LKWLaLa.github.io/_posts/2016-7-16-On-Becoming-A-Software-Developer.md

 ---

 The other day I was introduced to a woman who, in a polite exchange of pleasantries insisted, "So, tell me about your career!"
-After listing off a short history of my past endeavors - music, dance, arts/business administration, sign language interpreting - I explained my current path to becoming a developer, as well as my excitement at having completed a major project in the past week.
-With delight and amusement in her eyes, she declared, "Well, isn't that just the antithesis of creativity!"
+After listing off history of my past endeavors (music, dance, arts/business administration, sign language interpreting) I explained my current path to becoming a developer, as well as my excitement at having completed a major project in the past week.
+With delight and amusement she declared, "Well, isn't that just the antithesis of creativity!"
+Taking another sip of her drink, she shared anecdotes of friends who had made grand exits from the arts world, escaping to accounting or otherwise.
+"So interesting!"

+Discussion of the importance and application of arts education aside, I am pursuing development not in spite of, but *because* of my attraction to creative work.